ADA-research/VERONA/README.md

 ### Datasets
 - The package was tested on the MNIST and the CIFAR10 dataset.
 Example scripts for executing the package on mnist or a custom dataset can be found in the ```scripts``` folder

-## Tutorial
+### Getting Started: Guide and Example Scripts

-### Example Scripts
+To help you get up and running with ada-verona, we provide a comprehensive tutorial notebook and a collection of practical example scripts:

-There are a few example scripts that can be found in the ```scripts``` folder.
-All these examples are made to be run out of the ```scripts``` folder, otherwise the paths might break.
+- **Main Guide:**
-- ```create_robustness_distribution_from_test_dataset.py``` gives an example of how to run VERONA with custom dataset and ab-crown.
+  - The primary resource for learning how to use ada-verona is the Jupyter notebook found in the `notebooks` folder.
+This tutorial notebook offers an in-depth overview of the package components, step-by-step instructions, and practical demonstrations of typical workflows.
+We highly recommend starting here to understand the core concepts and capabilities of the package.

-- ```create_robustness_dist_on_pytorch_dataset.py``` shows how to load in a pytorch dataset and run VERONA with one-to-any verification on one-to-one verification where a target is specified.
+- **Quick-Start Example Scripts:**
-- The folder ```multiple_jobs``` shows an example of how to create a job for each network-image pair and run them on different nodes via SLURM.
-This is especially useful when working on a computer cluster.
+  - The `scripts` folder contains a variety of example scripts designed to help you get started quickly with ada-verona.
+These scripts cover common use cases and can be run directly (from within the `scripts` folder) to see how to perform tasks such as:
-  This also makes it possible to distribute tasks over CPU and GPU for different verifiers in the same experiment for example.
+    - Running VERONA with a custom dataset and ab-crown (`create_robustness_distribution_from_test_dataset.py`).

-All verifiers can run on both GPU and CPU, except for ab-crown, which can only be employed on the GPU.
-So the resources necessary to run a script depend on the verifier used.
+    - Loading a PyTorch dataset and running VERONA with one-to-any or one-to-one verification (`create_robustness_dist_on_pytorch_dataset.py`).

-### Tutorial Notebook
+    - Distributing jobs across multiple nodes using SLURM for large-scale experiments (`multiple_jobs` folder), including distributing tasks over CPU and GPU for different verifiers in the same experiment.

-In addition, in the notebooks folder a jupyter notebook is provided to give an overview about the components in the package and how to use them.
+The notebook is your main entry point for learning and understanding the package, while the scripts serve as practical templates and quick-start resources for your own experiments.

 ## Related Papers
 This package was created to simplify reproducing and extending the results of two different lines of work of the ADA research group.
 Please consider citing these works when using this package for your research.